 The Scope of the Problem

-In the United States there are 6 counties, 9 municipalities, and national forests, cemeteries, and military institutions named after George Armstrong Custer.
 Riding in to the tune of Garryowen, Custer’s 7th Cavalry massacred Black Kettle’s peaceful Cheyenne Band on the Washita River.
-According to Ben Clark, one of Custer’s scouts,” [T]he regiment galloped through the tepees … firing indiscriminately and killing men and women alike.”10 Custer’s regiment also captured numerous women and children to exploit as leverage against the Cheyenne and to use as human shields while retreating from the village.
-It is a terrible irony that one of those counties, Custer County, Oklahoma, is a mere 20 miles from the site of this atrocity.
-Custer and his 7th Cavalry were also well-known for their depredations against Native women.
-About this, historian Nathaniel Philbrick writes, “There was a saying among the soldiers of the western frontier, a saying Custer and his officers could heartily endorse: ‘Indian women rape easy.’”11
+According to Ben Clark, one of Custer’s scouts,” [T]he regiment galloped through the tepees … firing indiscriminately and killing men and women alike.”10 Upon realizing that he was surrounded by Cheyenne warriors, Custer’s regiment also captured numerous women and children to exploit as leverage against the Cheyenne and to use as human shields while retreating from the village.

 Some defenders of Jackson point to his fostering of three Muskogee children as evidence that he was not the bloodthirsty Indian killer his critics claim.
 Yet, these children’s circumstances tell a different story.
 Lyncoya, the most famous of the three, was only brought to Jackson’s home to replace another Muskogee child, Theodore, who had served as Andrew Jackson Jr.’s “playmate” until his death.
-In a letter, Jackson wrote, “I expect [Andrew Jr.] lamented his loss—to amuse him, and to make him forget his loss, I have asked Col Hays to carry Lyncoya to him.”13 Jackson referred to the third Muskogee child, Charley, as “another pett” he intended to gift to one of his sons.
-Tragically, these children were often orphaned as a direct result of Jackson’s military campaigns.
-Lyncoya’s parents were killed during the Battle of Tallushatchee, where Jackson’s forces “razed the town’s cabins, burning alive those who had sought refuge inside.”14 Men, women, and children were slaughtered indiscriminately, with even hardened frontiersmen recounting being “revolt[ed]” and “heartsick” at the soldiers’ actions.15 Davy Crockett, who participated in the battle, described it bluntly: “We shot ’em down like dogs.”
-He went on to describe burning down a house where 46 Muskogee warriors were hiding with their families.16
+In a letter, Jackson wrote, “I expect [Andrew Jr.] lamented his loss—to amuse him, and to make him forget his loss, I have asked Col Hays to carry Lyncoya to him.”13 Jackson referred to the third Muskogee child, Charley, as “another pett [sic]” he intended to gift to one of his sons.

 Why We Need Native Inclusion in the Mainstream Renaming Movement

-Out of the numerous examples of historical figures who were anti-Native, how many were you familiar with?
-Our nation seems to constantly be at war with our own history, a cognitive dissonance that is only cured by the historical amnesia the American people constantly exhibit.
-‘If we don’t think about it, it didn’t happen’ has been the way Native histories are ignored for far too long.
-How can we confront problems that we are so reluctant to acknowledge?
+Our nation seems to constantly be at war with our own history, a cognitive dissonance that is only eased by the historical amnesia with which the American people are afflicted.
+‘If we don’t think about it, it probably didn’t happen’ has been the way Native histories are ignored for far too long.
+How can we begin to confront problems that we are so reluctant to acknowledge?
 This is why we need a seat at the table.
-Amidst calls for solidarity, and Native inclusion in activist language, Native issues are still not achieving the awareness they should.
+Amidst calls for solidarity, and Native inclusion in activist language, Native issues and histories are still not achieving the awareness they should.
 This must change.

-Truly addressing these entrenched legacies requires more than mere acknowledgment, however—it requires action.
+Truly addressing these entrenched legacies requires more than mere acknowledgment, however; it requires action.
 Name Repatriation can be that action.

 What is Name Repatriation?